Local impact for Veterans in the Hunter

 Support through sport

-Rachel Kerrigan is Veteran Sport Australia’s ‘Veteran Engagement Specialist’ and is based in Newcastle in the Hunter Region of NSW.
+Rachel Kerrigan is Invictus Australia’s ‘Veteran Engagement Specialist’ and is based in Newcastle in the Hunter Region of NSW.
 A RAAF veteran, Rachel has an intimate knowledge of the local area and is well-versed in the power of sport from personal experience.

 Her goal is to support veterans and families to become engaged in sport and recreation over the long term.